fardjad/context-dropper/README.md

 ## Why Context Dropper?

-When AI coding agents explore a codebase, they typically rely on keyword or semantic search.
-While this works well enough for smaller tasks, there is no guarantee that the agent will actually find and examine every single file that is relevant to a larger refactor or objective.

-On the flip side, feeding an entire codebase directly into the context window is highly ineffective.
-As the context size grows, models tend to lose track of instructions and their reasoning capabilities degrade quickly.
+AI coding agents struggle with large codebases in two main ways:

+1. **Search doesn't guarantee coverage:** Agents often rely on semantic or keyword search to find relevant files, and it works well in many cases.
+But for tasks that require iterating over every file in a set, there is no guarantee that search alone will find them all.
+2. **Context windows are a hard constraint:** Feeding an entire codebase into an LLM at once is often simply impossible.
+Codebases frequently exceed the model's token limit.
+Even when it fits, reasoning quality degrades as the context grows.

-`context-dropper` helps bridge this gap by letting the user set up a strict, programmable processing loop.
-The user can build a precise list of target files (a "fileset") either manually or using other tools, and then instruct the agent to process that exact list sequentially.
-As the agent progresses, each file _can_ be evaluated in a **clean context** (dropping the previous file's tokens).
-This saves tokens and keeps the model's reasoning sharp, and guarantees coverage without hitting context limits.
+`context-dropper` solves this by enforcing strict, programmable processing loops.

+Instead of relying on search, a precise list of target files (a "fileset") is curated upfront - either manually or by using other tools - and the agent is instructed to process that exact list sequentially.
+As the agent moves from one file to the next, it can drop the previous file's tokens from memory.
+Each file is then evaluated in a **clean context**.

+This approach guarantees 100% file coverage, minimizes token usage, and keeps the model's reasoning sharp.

+### A Conceptual Example

+Consider an agent tasked with exploring a large codebase to document every piece of authentication logic it finds into a single file (`authentication-discovery.md`).
+Without `context-dropper`, the agent would use search to find files containing keywords like "auth", "login", or "session", and might miss files that contain authentication logic but don't match those keywords.
+With `context-dropper`, the agent instead iterates over a fixed, curated list of files, such as all files in a subdirectory or a filtered list from a test coverage report.

+Here is how that looks in practice:

+1. **The Fileset**: A discrete list of target files is provided to the tool:
+   - `src/auth/login.ts`
+   - `src/routes/api.ts`
+   - `src/middleware/session.ts`
+2. **The Dropper**: A "dropper" is created and attached to that fileset.
+The dropper acts as a stateful bookmark that tracks exactly where the agent is in the list (it can go forward or backward).
+3. **The Loop**: The AI agent is given a strict set of instructions: _"Read the current file from the dropper.
+If authentication logic is found, append the findings to `authentication-discovery.md`.
+Then mark the file as 'processed', and move the dropper to the next file until the list is exhausted."_

+By explicitly unloading the previous file from its context window before moving the dropper, the context size remains small.
+This prevents the LLM from blowing past its token limits or suffering from degraded reasoning.
+In theory, an unlimited number of files can be processed this way.

 ## Installation